Compare Electric Rates in Maryland

 Below are answers to some of the questions you might have about Maryland rates:

-How do I choose an electricity supplier?
+How do I choose an energy supplier?

 What is the electricity supply charge?